bellons91/personal-tech-notes/Azure CLI/Operations on Azure Container Apps with Cloud CLI.md

 tags: azure, cloud, az-204, azure-cli, azure-container-apps, containers
 ---

-# Operations on Azure Container Apps with Cloud CLI

 This page lists some scripts useful for working with [[Azure Container Apps]].

 To use the CLI, you first have to install the extensions for running Container Apps commands: